OCA/sale-workflow/sale_exception_max_allowed_discount/README.rst

 =====

-The user can define in the product, within the 'Sales' tab, if the maximum applicable discount should be checked, and can and set the maximum discount as a percentage.
+The user can define in the product, within the 'Sales' tab, if the maximum applicable discount should be checked, and set the maximum discount as a percentage.